CIS-566-Fall-2023/final-project/README.md

 ![](/img/scifiLevel.png) | [Sci-Fi Level Builder](https://cubebrush.co/blog/the-making-of-a-sci-fi-corridor-ue4-scene-breakdown)

 #### Specification:
-- Outline the main features of your project.

-- Generate the basic structures (corridor map, walls, floor and ceilling) of game level in Houdini.
-Integrate these assets created from Houdini into Unity scene.
+- Generate the basic structures (corridor map, walls, floor and ceilling) of a game level in Houdini.
+Integrate these assets into Unity scene.
 - Create objects (box, chair, etc.) procedurally for level decoration.
 - Create textures for scenes.
 - Paint/Populate our levels with textures and objects procedurally.